scilus/nf-scil/docs/SUBWORKFLOWS.md

 ## Generate the template

-First verify you are located at the root of this repository (not in `subworkflows`), then run the following interactive command :
+First verify that we are located at the root of this repository (not in `subworkflows`), then we run the following interactive command :

 ```
-nf-core subwworkflows create
+nf-core subworkflows create
 ```

-That will ask you to give a name of your subworflow then the author name (github username).
+That will ask us to give a name of our subworflow then the author name (github username).
-Alternatively, you can use the following command to supply directly those informations :
+Alternatively, we can use the following command to supply directly those informations :

 ```
-nf-core subworkflows create name --author
+nf-core subworkflows create <name> --author <author>
 ```

 ## Generate the template